 Great Pagosah Spring a.k.a Mother Spring – the largest hot spring — feeds mineral water into pools and holds the title as the world’s deepest geothermal hot spring.
 In 2011, Guinness World Records representatives measured it at 1,002 feet deep, however no one knows for sure.
 Nothing has ever reached the bottom.

-The Springs Resort and Spa opens year-round to visitors and local residents.
+The Springs Resort and Spa stays opens year-round.
 That’s right.
 Guests do not have to stay at the resort to soak in these Pagosa hot springs.
 General admission grants access to most pools, with the exception of adult-only pools located at the relaxation terrace.

-In addition to pools, The Springs Resort and Spa also houses an on-site cafe, full-service restaurant, bar and casual canteen.
-Guests also enjoy booking massages or facial at the spa.
+In addition to pools, The Springs Resort and Spa houses a cafe, full-service restaurant, bar and casual canteen.
+Guests also enjoy booking massages or face treatments at the spa.

 Healing Waters Resort and Spa

 Locally owned and operated, Healing Waters Resort and Spa has served the area since 1950.
 This resort also has 100% mineral water springs, including a swimming pool, hot tub and indoor hot baths.